romabl/romabl.github.io/_posts/2024-04-11-VUCA-VS-BANI-Teil-I.md

 # Literaturverzeichnis

-Cascio, J. (2020).
-Facing the Age of Chaos.
-Medium, Abgerufen am 17.08.2023 von https://medium.com/@cascio/facing-the-age-of-chaos-b00687b1f51d
-Rascher, S. (2019).
-Just Culture in Organisationen: Wie Piloten eine konstruktive Fehler- und Vertrauenskultur schaffen.
-Wiesbaden: Springer.
+Andrade, C.T.A., Gusmão, A.P.H. & Silva, W. (2021).
+World class manufacturing performance measurement using a maturity model and the FlowSort method.
+International Journal of Production Research, 59(24), 7374-7389.
 Barber, H.F.
 (1992).
 Developing Strategic Leadership: The US Army War College Experience.
 Journal of Management Development, 11(6), 4-12.
+Bennett, N. & Lemoine, G.J.
+(2014a).
+What VUCA Really Means for You.
+Harvard Business Review, 92(1/2), 27.
 Bennis, W. & Nanus, B. (1985).
 Leaders: The strategies for taking charge.
 New York: Harper & Row.
+Billiones, R. (2019).
+Thriving (and not just surviving) in a VUCA healthcare industry.
+Medical Writing, 28(1), 67-69.
 Bodenhausen, G.V. & Peery, D. (2009).
 Social categorization and stereotyping in vivo: the VUCA challenge.
 Social and Personality Psychology Compass, 3(2), 133-151.
-Billiones, R. (2019).
-Thriving (and not just surviving) in a VUCA healthcare industry.
-Medical Writing, 28(1), 67-69.
+Cascio, J. (2020).
+Facing the Age of Chaos.
+Medium, Abgerufen am 17.08.2023 von https://medium.com/@cascio/facing-the-age-of-chaos-b00687b1f51d
 Geysi, N., Türkel, S. & Uzunoglu, E. (2019).
 Unveiling corporate values in a crisis-prone world: a cross-cultural study.
 Corporate Communications: An International Journal, 25(1), 67-86.
+Hernández-Santibánez, N. & Mastrolia, T. (2019).
+Contract theory in a VUCA world.
+SIAM Journal on Control and Optimization, 57(4), 3072-3100.
 Horstmeyer, A. (2019).
 How VUCA is changing the learning landscape-and how curiosity can help.
 Development and Learning in Organizations, 33(1), 5-8.
 Patnaik, S. (2020).
 Applied machine learning and management of volatility, uncertainty, complexity & ambiguity (V.U.C.A).
 Journal of Intelligent & Fuzzy Systems, 39, 1409-1416.
-Andrade, C.T.A., Gusmão, A.P.H. & Silva, W. (2021).
-World class manufacturing performance measurement using a maturity model and the FlowSort method.
-International Journal of Production Research, 59(24), 7374-7389.
+Rascher, S. (2019).
+Just Culture in Organisationen: Wie Piloten eine konstruktive Fehler- und Vertrauenskultur schaffen.
+Wiesbaden: Springer.
 Schulze, C., Welker, A., Kühn, A., Schwertz, R., Otto, B., Moraldo, L., Dentz, U., Arends, A., Welk, E., Wendorff, J., Koller, H., Kuss, D. & Ries, M. (2021).
 Public health leadership in a VUCA world environment: lessons learned during the regional emergency rollout of SARS-CoV-2 vaccinations in Heidelberg, Germany, during the COVID-19 pandemic.
 Vaccines, 9(8), 1-14.
-Bennett, N. & Lemoine, G.J.
-(2014a).
-What VUCA Really Means for You.
-Harvard Business Review, 92(1/2), 27.
 Wang, C., Dai, M., Fang, Y. & Liu, C. (2022).
 Ideas and methods of lean and agile start-up in the VUCA Era.
 International Entrepreneurship and Management Journal, 18, 1527-1544.
-Hernández-Santibánez, N. & Mastrolia, T. (2019).
-Contract theory in a VUCA world.
-SIAM Journal on Control and Optimization, 57(4), 3072-3100.
-Patnaik, S. (2020).
-Applied machine learning and management of volatility, uncertainty, complexity & ambiguity (V.U.C.A).
-Journal of Intelligent & Fuzzy Systems, 39, 1409-1416.